-HESS-598-Thesis I in Health Science, Exercise Science, & Sport Science statement, define terminology, identify limitations and delimitations, and formulate hypotheses and purpose statements.
+HESS-598-Thesis I in Health Science, Exercise Science, & Sport Science

+Student will be directed to develop a research question or problem statement, define terminology, identify limitations and delimitations, and formulate hypotheses and purpose statements.
 A literature review critiquing previous research on the topic and a description of methodology to be used to solve the problem will be included.
 Chapters 1, 2, and 3 of the thesis will be completed and presented to the thesis committee for approval.